The Ultimate Salkantay Trek to Machu Picchu Packing List

 Sleeping Bag

-*If you don't have a sleeping bag, at Salkantay Trekking, we offer the rental service of this and other camping equipment, so you can use them during your Salkantay trek.
+*If you don’t have a sleeping bag, Salkantay Trekking offers rental services for this and other camping equipment to ensure you're well-prepared for your hike.

 Important Accessories for Salkantay Trek